Robert Smith (basketball): Professional career

 Smith was selected by the Denver Nuggets, in the third round of the 1977 NBA draft, with the 65th overall draft pick.
 Smith played for seven NBA teams, in as many seasons from, 1977 to 1984.
 On November 17, 1978, while he was playing with the Denver Nuggets, Smith scored a career-high 19 points, in a game against the Boston Celtics.

 In October 1979, Smith was traded by the Denver Nuggets to the Utah Jazz.
 In November 1979, he was signed as a free agent by the New Jersey Nets.

 Coaching career

 After he finished his pro club basketball playing career, Smith worked as a basketball coach at the AAU level.
 He coached at the Bill and Lilly Heinrich YMCA in Las Vegas, Nevada, along with his fellow UNLV teammate and lifelong friend, "Sudden" Sam Smith.

 Personal life

 Smith was born in Los Angeles, California.
 He suffered a stroke in 2019.
-He is still recovering.
+He was still recovering as of 2022.